portfolio-performance/portfolio-help/docs/en/reference/file/import.md

 2024-01-04; Sell; 2; BASF; 90; ;5; 3; broker-A; broker-A (EUR)
 2024-01-13; Buy; 3; NVIDIA; 1740,98; 1,0837; 15; 10; broker-A; broker-A (EUR)
 ```
-Please note that the `Exchange Rate` field is empty in case of the BASF transaction.
+Because the `(Net) Value` field is required, it makes no sense to add the `Gross Value`, which will be overwritten anyway (Gross Value = Value + Fees + Taxes).
+Please note that the `Exchange Rate` field is empty (or zero) in case of the BASF transaction.
 Figure 12 displays the result of this import transaction.

 Figure: Result of import from above. {class=pp-figure}